By Ahmed Abukwaik || Contributing Writer

-Sophomore Ahmed Abukwaik is a contributing writer.
-His email is email@example.com
+Ahmed Abukwaik is a Contributing Writer for the College Reporter.
+His email is email@example.com.